APTNER pass v2.0

 DURATION

 APTNER pass is a service embedded within APTNER's app, designed to help residents reserve communal activities and amenities in advance within apartment complexes.
-As the sole UI/UX Designer in a team of five (Project Manager, Frontend Engineer, Backend Engineer, and pass Customer Service Manager), I was responsible for revamping the user experience for APTNER pass users to v2.0.
+As the sole UI/UX Designer in a team of five (Project Manager, Frontend Engineer, Backend Engineer, and CS Manager), I was responsible for revamping the user experience for APTNER pass users to v2.0.
 This involved creating a seamless user flow and integrating a user interface that aligned with APTNER's existing design system.
 I took full ownership of the project across all stages, from research and design to execution, making numerous design decisions that optimized key user touchpoints.

 THE PROBLEM

-Instead of using the app, residents were using in-person kiosks.
+Instead of using the app, residents were using in-person kiosks

-Due to inconsistent design and convoluted user flows, residents were found using the in-person kiosks over remote reservations through APTNER pass.
+Due to inconsistent designs and convoluted user flows, residents were found using the in-person kiosks over remote reservations through APTNER pass.
 This not only increased operational costs but also led to higher customer complaints and frustration, as reflected in support invoices.

-APTNER pass is designed in an aspect that is not uniform with the rest of the app’s design system and has a convoluted user flow that disrupts the user experience.
+APTNER pass is designed in an aspect that is not uniform with the rest of the app(APTNER)’s design system and has a convoluted user flow that disrupts the user experience.
 While the APTNER mobile app has undergone multiple redesigns over the past five years, APTNER pass had remained untouched.
 The original user interface, developed by engineers without user research, lacked empathy and convenience.

 SOLUTION

-APTNER pass is designed in an aspect that is not uniform with the rest of the app’s design system and has a convoluted user flow that disrupts the user experience.
+APTNER pass is designed in an aspect that is not uniform with the rest of the app(APTNER)’s design system and has a convoluted user flow that disrupts the user experience.
 While the APTNER mobile app has undergone multiple redesigns over the past five years, APTNER pass had remained untouched.
 The original user interface, developed by engineers without user research, lacked empathy and convenience.

 INITIAL IDEA